Care needs assessment

 How do I get a care need assessment?

 Get in touch with the adult social services department of your local council and ask for a care assessment (also known as a needs assessment).
-Explain you need support managing everyday tasks like washing, dressing and cooking.
+Explain you need support managing everyday tasks like accessing your community.

 There’s no charge for a care assessment and you’re entitled to one regardless of your income and savings, and regardless of what your needs are.